Frequently Asked Questions

 Who buys the horses and trains them?

-We mainly work with Trainer John Best who is based near Sittingbourne in Kent - easy access from the M20/M2 motorway network.
+Our Lingfield Park Owners Group flat syndicate is with Trainer John Best who is based near Sittingbourne in Kent - easy access from the M20/M2 motorway network.
+Our NH syndicates are with Trainer Neil King who is based near Marlborough in Wiltshire.

 I'm interested in buying a yearling, can you help?